Crimix/betrayal-at-house-on-the-hill/README.md

 # betrayal-at-house-on-the-hill
-An app for use when playing betrayal at house on the hill (the version that my friend has)
+An app for use when playing betrayal at house on the hill